Call Now

 17. Poor balance

 Yes, it is possible to fully recover from a traumatic brain injury.
-As mentioned above, most individuals tend to fully recover from their traumatic brain injuries within a month.
-That being said not all will recover so fast.
+Most individuals tend to fully recover within a month.
+That being said, not all will recover so fast.
 Even those with persistent symptoms have the potential to fully recover.
-With that being said many variables must be taken into consideration that will influence the potential for a full recovery.
-Some, not all or those variables are listed below;

 1. Severity of injury